Sheila Dikshit: Personal life

 Dikshit was married to Vinod Dikshit, son of independence activist and former West Bengal governor Uma Shankar Dikshit from Unnao.
 He was an officer in the Indian Administrative Service.

-Dikshit was the mother of two children: a son, Sandeep Dikshit, who is a former member of Parliament of the 15th Lok Sabha from East Delhi, and a daughter, Latika Dikshit Syed, who was married to Syed Mohammad Imran, an architect.
+Dikshit was the mother of two children: a son, Sandeep Dikshit, who is a former member of Parliament of the 15th Lok Sabha from East Delhi, and a daughter, Latika Dikshit, who was married to Syed Mohammad Imran, an architect.

 Dikshit underwent angioplasty in November 2012.
 In 2018, she had heart surgery in University Hospital in Lille, France.

 Death

 Dikshit was admitted to Fortis Escorts Heart Institute on 19 July 2019 for cardiac arrhythmia and was put on a ventilator within a few moments of her admission.
 Her condition stabilised temporarily, however she did not recover from multiple cardiac arrests and her condition worsened during the following period.
 She later died at 3:55 pm on 20 July 2019, at the age of 81.

 The Delhi government announced a two-day mourning period on her death, and accorded her a state funeral.